 HCNZ HISTORY

-That inspiration was made a reality by a dedicated committee, coordinated by Steven Sedley MNZM, a Wellington-based Holocaust Survivor from the Budapest Ghetto.
+A dedicated committee, coordinated by Steven Sedley MNZM, a Wellington-based Holocaust Survivor from the Budapest Ghetto, held their first committee meeting on 19 June 2005.

-That inspiration was made a reality by a dedicated committee, coordinated by Steven Sedley MNZM, a Wellington-based Holocaust Survivor from the Budapest Ghetto.
+A dedicated committee, coordinated by Steven Sedley MNZM, a Wellington-based Holocaust Survivor from the Budapest Ghetto, held their first committee meeting on 19 June 2005.

-The Centre was officially opened by the Governor General of New Zealand (Hon.
+The Centre, originally named the Wellington Holocaust Research and Education Centre, was officially opened by the Governor General of New Zealand (Hon.
 Sir Anand Satyanand) on 15 April, 2007.

-The Centre was officially opened by the Governor General of New Zealand (Hon.
+The Centre, originally named the Wellington Holocaust Research and Education Centre, was officially opened by the Governor General of New Zealand (Hon.
 Sir Anand Satyanand) on 15 April, 2007.

 Indeed, the focus of the Centre has always been the Holocaust and the connection to New Zealand, especially the Survivors who have contributed richly to New Zealand’s cultural and business landscape.